-The physical representations and the numerical methods used for each term of the pollutant continuity equation are summarized in Table 4-1.
+The numerical treatments and solvers for each term of the pollutant continuity equation are summarized in Table 4-1.
 CAMx includes peer-accepted algorithms and component formulations, and its modular framework eases the addition and/or substitution of alternative algorithms in the future.